amtunlimited/average-response/README.md

 # The Average HTTP Response

+> You know when someone makes a really good pun and everyone just sighs at it
+> in a combination of frustration and approval?
+This is the sort of code that
+> gets that reaction.
+>
+> --Some Bloke

 As calculated from the most recent daily batch of [telemetry data](https://telemetry.mozilla.org/) from the Firefox nightly build.